 - 1 second—line up

 - 4 seconds—shoulder blades

 If you add the safety roll, getting into position, chest or triceps press, preparation, and also the lowering of the bell to the ground then it takes approx. 1 minute per rep.

 Should a TGU Be Performed Slow or Fast?

 The TGU should be performed as slow as is required while maintaining good form and technique.
 The slower you do it the longer you’re under tension and the more you can demonstrate that you have the weight under control.
 Faster is easier, faster is also more prone to injury.
 Does that mean a TGU should never be done fast?
 No, it does not.
-If you are in complete control of the weight and can perform a super slow TGU with that weight and it works toward the goal you’re working out for then do it.
+If you are in complete control of the weight and can perform a super slow TGU with that weight and doing it fast works toward the goal you’re working for then do it.

-The right progression to the TGU is bodyweight only, then light weight, slow and controlled pace, then super slow pace, heavier weight, full control, and then faster if needed.
+The right progression to the TGU is bodyweight only, then using a light weight, slow and controlled pace, then super slow pace, heavier weight, full control, and then faster if needed.
 In general, the TGU is much better served as a slow grinding exercise though.